gabrielelana/awesome-terminal-fonts/README.md

 * Wouldn't be cool to be able to call glyphs/symbols by name (ex.
 AWESOME_LONG_ARROW_DOWN) instead of by codepoint (ex. \uf175)?
 This is what font maps are ment for, for every symbol font in `./fonts` directory you can find a map file in `./build` directory that maps each glyph's name to its codepoint in a way that is understandable by most shells

 # How to install
+* if you don't have fontcache installed, one way to get it is to run `brew install fc-cache`
 * copy all the fonts from `./build` directory to `~/.fonts` directory
 * run `fc-cache -fv ~/.fonts` to let freetype2 know of those fonts
 * customize the configuration file `./config/10-symbols.conf` replacing `PragmataPro` with the name of the font you want to use in the terminal (I will add more fonts in the future so that this step could be skippable)